 You’ll want to begin by facing the pocket for your pants.
 The facings are what will be seen while you’re wearing your jeans, so cutting them from your denim is best.
-You’ll want something thinner like a poplom for the remainder of the pocket to avoid bull.
+You’ll want something thinner like a poplin for the remainder of the pocket to avoid bulk.
 Place your facings with the wrong sides against the right sides of your pocket lining.
 Secure with a zig-zag stitch along the curves.

 On the wrong side of your pocket, trim the lining along the curve of your denim facing, fold under and press like you see below.

 Next, edge-stitch along the fold and then line up your pocket with the front of your jeans.

 With the faces of your fabric together, sew along the curve of the pocket and notch the seam allowance.

 Fold your pocket over to the wrong side of the pant panel, press along the curve, and edge-stitch.

 To finish up your pockets, fold the lining in half and sew along the bottom (just the lining, don’t include the pant panel).